MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/knowledge-search-analytics-cs.md

 ### Metrics in Article insights dashboard

-The Articles insights dashboard represents the following metrics:
+The Articles insights dashboard represents the following metrics.

 | Metrics or chart | Definition |
 |----------------------|-------------------------|